kyoung/trek/PMO.md

   - [ ] Engineering teams should limit/prevent overdrive damage
   - [ ] Science teams should ...
   - [ ] Game over if crew is dead

+## Hotfix
+- [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)
+- [ ] use data-crew_id attributes for crew movement... there have been a few instances where prisoners seem to be become intruders somehow.
+Suspect this is due to improper crew selection.
+- [ ] Transporter screen doesn't get rid of transported cargo as it does transported personnel
+- [ ] Engineering primary relay charge readout fails to auto-updated
+- [ ] Resolution bar in science scans is broken
+- [ ] Detailed scans of objects with their shields up is a little patchy...
+I fixed this I think, but it should be tested and refactored
+- [ ] The internal alert indicator never sets back to blue when there is no longer an internal alert

+# Backlog
+## Next Sprint
+- [ ] Navigation
+  - [ ] Thruster manuvering
+    - required for phaser combat
+  - [ ] Navigation status display
 - [ ] Viewscreen selection needs something other than the seperate "viewscreen" page... either a mobile-friendly selector, or a flyout menu off of the main viewer

 ## Backlog For Breakout